ADAPT: An Autonomous Forklift for Construction Site Operation: Acknowledgments

 \section{Acknowledgments}

-This work was funded by the European Union’s Horizon 2020 research and innovation program under Grant Agreement No. 101006817.
-Additionally, it received support from the Austrian Research Promotion Agency (FFG) through the ICT of the Future program under Project No. 873987.
-We would also like to express our gratitude to our collaboration partners FH OÖ, Wolfgang Pointner, and Palfinger as well as Florian Wimmer for the initial version of the loading platform detection.
+This work was funded by the European Union’s Horizon 2020 research and innovation program under Grant Agreement No. 101006817 and supported by the Austrian Research Promotion Agency (FFG) through the ICT of the Future program under Project No. 873987.
+We gratefully acknowledge Florian Wimmer for the initial version of the loading platform detector.
+We further extend our gratitude to our collaboration partners FH OÖ, Wolfgang Pointner, and Palfinger for their continued cooperation and support, as well as Austrian Scientific Computing (ASC) for providing large-scale computing resources and technical support.